DELAY

 This brings us to our next point.
 Make sure you always follow the rules of the area you plan on smoking.
 These can vary widely from city to city, so it’s wise to check in advance.

 If you plan on hanging out with some fellow smokers, make sure to have extra cigars on hand.
-It’s also nice to have a variety of options, so they can choose one which best suits their preferences.
+It’s also nice to have a variety of options, so they can choose one that best suits their preferences.
 If they decline, make sure not to pressure them.

-Cigar Smoking Dos and Don’ts
+Cigar Smoking Do’s and Don’ts

 Dos